estuary/flow/site/docs/getting-started/tutorials/dataflow-s3-snowflake.md

   If you're a new trial user, you should have received instructions by email.
 For additional help in this section, see the [Snowflake documentation](https://docs.snowflake.com/en/user-guide-getting-started.html).

-2. Create a new Snowflake worksheet if you don't have one open.
+2. Create a new SQL worksheet if you don't have one open.

    This provides an interface where you can run queries.